Framework for the preparation of the Sustainability Report

 We use GRI Standards for voluntary reporting of sustainable development.
 The guidelines include financial, environmental and social dimensions related to the organisation and is the leading global initiative in this area.

-We conducted a thorough materiality analysis during the final quarter of 2019.
-This is described in detail under ”Sustainability strategy and priority”.
+For 2020, we have strived to report according to the material analysis conducted in the last quarter of 2019.
+This is described in detail under ”Sustainability and ESG strategy and priority”.

 Our reporting is in our opinion, on the whole, in accordance with the GRI Reporting Principles.
 GRI applies a classification that shows to what extent a company uses GRI’s definitions and disclosure requirements, namely Core or Comprehensive.
 KONGSBERG has decided to report on Core level.

-Read more about the GRI standards and indicators that are reported and where the information is found in our Annual Report and Sustainability Report.
-More information about GRI can be found at www.globalreporting.org.
+On our website, under www.kongsberg.com/investor-relations/reports-and-presentations/, there is an index showing the GRI standards and indicators that are reported and where the information is found in the company’s Annual Report and Sustainability Report.
+More information about GRI can be found at www.globalreporting.org

 The Norwegian Accounting Act